supercharge/mongodb-github-action/README.md

 ```

 ### With Custom Container Name
-The container name of the created MongoDB instance can be configured using the `container-name` input
+The container name of the created MongoDB instance can be configured using the `mongodb-container-name` input

 The following example will parameterize the MongoDB container name based on the `node-version` and `mongodb-version` being used from the matrix: